withfig/challenge-fullstack/README.md

 # Fullstack Typescript Challenge

 👋  Hey!
 We are glad you are excited about joining [Fig](https://fig.io).

-This challenge aims to assess your competency in both frontend and backend tasks, which we've broken down into two challenges:
+This challenge aims to assess your competency in both frontend and backend tasks.

+## The challenge
-1. **Frontend challenge**: Build a web app similar to [Explain Shell](https://explainshell.com/explain?cmd=git+push+origin+master) with data from [Fig's completion specs](https://github.com/withfig/autocomplete)
+Build a web app similar to [Explain Shell](https://explainshell.com/explain?cmd=git+push+origin+master) using data from [Fig's completion specs](https://github.com/withfig/autocomplete)
-2. **Database schema design**: Design the schema for a database that can account for users, teams, and authentication.

-These should be submitted as two separate zip files to brendan, matt, and sean @fig.io.
-More information below

-This challenge shouldn't take longer than a day to finish, likely less.
-Let us know if takes more or less so we can recalibrate our expectations.

-Finally, if you have **ANY** questions, just email brendan, matt, or sean @fig.io OR message us in our [Discord](https://fig.io/community) community.
-You are not annoying us.
-We want you to succeed.
-You get no points for guessing.
-Best to clarify early if you are unsure of something.

-## Frontend Challenge

-To provide suggestions to users, Fig has to reconcile a string the user has typed with one of our declarative [completion specs](https://fig.io/docs/getting-started/first-completion-spec).

-Fig's completion specs are very powerful though, and with just a completion spec and a string, we can do more than just offer suggestions to the user.

-Your task is to build a web app that breaks down a string into tokens and uses a Fig completion spec to annotate these tokens with descriptive information.
+This challenge asks you to build an app very similar to Fig's [autocomplete app](https://fig.io): It takes a string input, tokenizes it, reconciles it to one of our declarative [completion specs](https://fig.io/docs/getting-started/first-completion-spec), and renders an output.
+In this case of the autocomplete app, the output is a list of autocomplete suggestions.
+In the case of this challenge, the output should be a list of tokens (subcommands, options, arguments) with descriptive information for each.

-### Overview
+## Overview

 Your web app should do the following:

-1. **Parse a string**, input by the user through a free text input, into a sequence of tokens delimited by white space.
-Quoted text should be treated as single token e.g. `echo "hello world"` has only two tokens.
+1. **Parse a string**: Allow the user to input free text.
+Split this free text into a sequence of tokens delimited by white space. _Note_: quoted text should be treated as single token e.g. `echo "hello world"` has only two tokens.

     You can make the following assumptions about the user input:

     - The string will not contain nested quotes (e.g. `echo "hello \"world\""`).
-    - The string will be a basic bash command, you don't need to worry about command substitution, file redirection, pipes, boolean operators, or really any shell constructs besides single and double quoted strings.
+    - The string will be a basic bash command where the first token is the name of a CLI tool.
+      You don't need to worry about command substitution, file redirection, pipes, boolean operators, or really any shell constructs besides single and double quoted strings.

-    See the example inputs section below for specific cases you should support.
+    See the example inputs section below for the specific cases you should support.

-2. **Load up a completion spec** specified by the first token, using [Skypack](https://www.skypack.dev/) and [dynamic imports](https://javascript.info/modules-dynamic-imports#the-import-expression) (e.g.
+2. **Load up a completion spec**: Load up the completion spec specified by the first token, using [Skypack](https://www.skypack.dev/) and [dynamic imports](https://javascript.info/modules-dynamic-imports#the-import-expression) (e.g.
 `import("https://cdn.skypack.dev/@withfig/autocomplete/specs/ls.js")` to
 load the `ls` spec from our public repo)

-    Completion spec's are Fig's declarative schema for describing the structure of a CLI tool.
+    Completion spec's are Fig's tree-like declarative schema for describing the structure of a CLI tool.
 They are documented at great length [here](https://fig.io/docs/handbook/completion-spec-rules) and
     [here](https://fig.io/docs/concepts/cli-skeleton) and many examples